mozilla/gecko-dev/browser/components/asrouter/docs/feature-callout.md

     // The name of a preference that will be used to store screen progress.
 Only
     // relevant if your callout has multiple screens and serves as a tour.
 This
     // allows tour progress to persist across sessions and even devices, if the
     // pref is synced via FxA.
-In most cases, this will not be needed. tour_pref_name?: string;
+In most cases, this will not be needed.
+A tour
+    // pref name allows a callout's SET_PREF actions to advance screens or
+    // dismiss the callout.
+Optional, as `advance_screens` and `dismiss` handle
+    // progress too.
+Tour prefs allow resuming from the same screen after
+    // dismissal or restart, or even syncing progress across devices.
+Pref names
+    // must be in `SpecialMessageActions.sys.mjs#allowedPrefs` or start with
+    // "messaging-system-action." (e.g., "messaging-system-action.tour1").
+    tour_pref_name?: string;
     // A default value for the pref.
 Can be used if the pref is not set in
     // Firefox's default prefs.
 This is the default value that will be used